soyoahn/soyoahn.github.io/_posts/2026-03-20-i-want-to-aquascape.md

 * What type of fish and how many?
 6 Rasbora?

 🚫 **What to avoid:**
-* Planted plants?
-* Floating plants?
-No duckweed!
+* Plants to avoid: Duckweed
 * Fish?

 Betta fish are supposed to be easy, but I don't think it was the right fish for me.
 I hate the idea of a solitary fish (hence the snail) and would rather have a small group of chill fish that all get along.